-Campus wide, College of Christian Studies, Giving
+Campus Wide, College of Christian Studies, Development

 Multimillion dollar gift from local chaplain funds new center at CSU